-A stormwater drainage system is provided in all Powerlink Queensland substations in order to capture and manage stormwater runoff.
+A stormwater drainage system is provided in all Powerlink switching station to capture and manage stormwater runoff.
 Fixed plant that contain large volumes of hydrocarbons are typically bunded.
 Bund design criteria are generally in accordance with AS1940:2004 (The Storage and Handling of Flammable and Combustible Liquids) and consist of the following.